The DMV is no longer collecting the $1 Technology Fee.

 You may not drive your vehicle on public streets with a suspended registration.

 The certified letter will contain an access code and instructions.
-You also reinstate at a DMV kiosk or in person at an office.
-You must reinstate in person if you have an SR-22 requirement as outlined under Penalties.
+You may also reinstate at a DMV kiosk or in person at an office.
+You must reinstate in person or by mail or fax if you have an SR-22 requirement as outlined under Penalties.

 |Law Enforcement Citations|